 Continuous monitoring and verification of the ERS-2 fast delivery wind and wave products from RA (URA), SAR (UWA) and scatterometer (UWI) are carried out routinely at ECMWF.
 Data from ECMWF atmospheric (IFS) and wave (WAM) models and from in-situ buoy observations are used for this purpose.
 ERS-2 suffered from the loss of some of its gyros since early 2000.
-The platform was piloted using a single gyro since then.
-ERS-2 situation became worse due to the loss of more gyros early 2001.
+From then on the platform was piloted using a single gyro.
+ERS-2 situation became worse due to the loss of more gyros in early 2001.
 This led to the zero gyro mode piloting since June 2001.
 As a result, several products were degraded.
 The main victim was the UWI product, which became of poor quality forcing ESA to halt its dissemination.
-ESA managed to improve the quality of the UWI product.
-The quality of the UWI product has been closely monitored at ECMWF since 12 December 2001.
+ESA managed to improve the quality of the UWI product which culminated in the public re-dissemination on 21 August 2003.
+The quality of the UWI product has been closely monitored at ECMWF since 12 December 2001, and on 8 March 2004 ERS-2 scatterometer data was re-introduced at the ECMWF assimilation system.
 The degradation impact of zero-gyro mode was less pronounced on the URA and UWA products.
+The failure in tape decoders in June 2003, which restricted the data coverage to North Atlantic and western coasts of North America, did not cause any impact on the data quality.
 Examining the results of the monitoring and validation of ERS-2 wind and wave products leads to the following conclusions with appropriate recommendations: